 Knowing what to do with a choking child can be the difference between life and death.

-The steps that you need to take are shown in the diagram on the right.
+The steps that you need to take are shown in the diagram below.

 If an effective cough is absent but they are conscious, you should deliver 5 back blows and 5 abdominal thrusts as shown in the pictures below.